Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Bnn** (optional) CAN address of the board that the event should appear to originate from
 * **Pnn** (optional) Additional data about the event (unsigned integer)
 * **S"text"** (optional) Short test string to be appended to the event message

-This command is used to raise an event internally as if the event had actually occurred, and execute any related handler macro for that event.
-Its main use is to test event handler macros.

 ### Examples
 <br>